myltik/azure-docs.ru-ru/articles/iot-hub/iot-hub-rm-rest.md

 [AZURE.INCLUDE [iot-hub-get-access-token](../../includes/iot-hub-get-access-token.md)]

-## Использование API REST для создания центра IoT
+## <a name="use-the-rest-api-to-create-an-iot-hub"></a>Use the REST API to create an IoT hub

-Используйте [REST API центра IoT][lnk-rest-api] для создания центра IoT в группе ресурсов.
-API REST также можно использовать для изменения существующего центра IoT.
+Use the [IoT Hub REST API][lnk-rest-api] to create an IoT hub in your resource group.
+You can also use the REST API to make changes to an existing IoT hub.

-1. Добавьте в класс Program.cs следующий метод:
+1. Add the following method to Program.cs:

     ```
     static void CreateIoTHub(string token)